skoolkid/skoolkit/sphinx/source/skool-macros.rst

 See :ref:`stringParameters` for details on alternative ways to supply the default output string and the key-value pairs.

-See :ref:`numericParameters` for details on the replacement fields that may be used in the ``key`` parameter.

 +---------+---------------------------------------------------------------+
 | Version | Changes                                                       |